• Skip to main content

 What “handling IT” actually looks like in practice

 It’s 2pm.
-Someone got a new laptop.
-Their version of QuickBooks is different from the server version.
+Someone got a new laptop, and now their Act! and QuickBooks Desktop versions don’t match the server.
+Different version, different problems.
 Things are not going well.

 It’s 4:30pm.
 You were supposed to leave at 4.